GiuliaZd/lec8Alg/activity3/README.md

 - Refer to the following article.
-Reflect on the difference between Big Oh and little oh https://www.baeldung.com/cs/big-o-vs-little-o-notation
+Reflect on the difference between Big Oh and little oh https://www.baeldung.com/cs/big-o-vs-little-o-notation the answer: Big-O and little-o notations have very similar definitions, and their difference lies in how strict they are regarding the upper bound they represent. the difference is that big-O may be asymptotically tight while little-o makes sure that the upper bound isn’t asymptotically tight.
+  So O(g(n)) is a set of functions that are, after n_0, smaller than or equal to g(n).
+The function’s behavior before n_0 is unimportant since big-O notation (also little-o notation) analyzes the function for huge numbers.
+  Little-o notation is used to denote an upper-bound that is not asymptotically tight.
+It is formally defined as:

+o(g(n)) = \{f(n): for any positive constant c, there exists positive constant n_0 such that 0 \le f(n) < cg(n) for all n \ge n_0\}.

+In this definition, the set of functions f(n) are strictly smaller than cg(n), meaning that little-o notation is a stronger upper bound than big-O notation.
+In other words, the little-o notation does not allow the function f(n) to have the same growth rate as g(n).

 ## Task 4